Hickory House Team

 Ross Dorsey, MSW, LSW

-Ross Dorsey graduated with a Master’s degree in Social Work from Indiana University in 2016 with a focus on Mental Health and Addictions.
-Ross completed his undergraduate degree at Hanover College in 2010 and has been working with adults and children involved in the child welfare system for the past six years.
+Ross Dorsey was born and raised in Franklin, Indiana, just south of Indianapolis.
+Ross completed his undergraduate degree at Hanover College in 2010 with a Major in Sociology and Minor in Psychology.
+After graduating from Hanover, Ross began working with a non-profit organization in child-welfare where he was first exposed to the impact substance abuse can have on individuals and families.
+Wanting to do more to help his community, Ross enrolled in the Masters of Social Work program and IUPUI and graduated with a Master’s degree in Social Work from Indiana University in 2016 with a focus on Mental Health and Addictions.
+Ross has been working with adults and children involved in the child welfare system for the past six years in multiple roles including Regional Coordinator of treatment services to individual and family therapist.
 Ross joins Hickory House with experience in both individual therapy and treatment team management.